Arvind Raturi: Recognition and awards

+In 2024, Arvind Raturi competed in the Water Ski Slalom event at the National Games organized by the Wakeboard & Water Ski Federation of India and won the Silver Medal.
+This achievement highlighted his skill in watersports and his ability to perform at a competitive national level.

 Other interests

-Arvind is professionally trained in aquatic adventure sports including kayaking, canoeing, water skiing and surfing.
+Arvind is professionally trained in aquatic adventure sports including kayaking, canoeing, water skiing,Snow Skier,Mountain Bikes,Mountain and Avalanche RescuerParagliding,surfing.

 Community service

 Arvind is trained in mountain rescue from Nehru Institute of Mountaineering (NIM) Uttarkashi.
 He was actively involved in the rescue operations during 2013 flash floods in the Kedarnath valley in Uttarakhand.